Alexoat76/holbertonschool-backend-javascript/README.md

 # Backend-JavaScript and TypeScript
 <div style="text-align: justify">

-Thank you for visiting this repository which contain projects for learning *`Javascript`*  for the Back-End Specialization curriculum at at `Holberton School`.
+Thank you for visiting this repository which contain projects for learning *`Javascript`*  for the Back-End Specialization curriculum at `Holberton School`.

 <p align="center">
   <img width="300"